sttts/mesos-dns/docs/docs/configuration-parameters.md

 `recurseon` controls if the DNS replies for names in the Mesos domain will indicate that recursion is available.
 The default value is `true`.

 `enforceRFC952` will enforce an older, more strict set of rules for DNS labels.
 For details, see the [RFC-952](https://tools.ietf.org/html/rfc952).
 The default value is `false`.

+`ContainerIPsOn` controls whether A records with the container IP are created instead of the slave IP if one of task status labels `Docker.NetworkSettings.IPAddress` or `MesosContainerizer.NetworkSettings.IPAddress` is set by Mesos or the executor.
+The default value is `true`.